WillV1/fitness-tracker/README.md

 ## Description

-This app allows the user to add newworkouts, update existing workouts and track results of prior workouts up to a week.
+This app allows the user to add new workouts, update existing workouts and track results of prior workouts up to a week.
+The application utilizes a MongoDB database, along with Mongoose for the storage of workout data.

 ## Table of Contents